oschrenk/notes/company.md

 - Use the style of the project if working on OpenSource
 - Use **present tense**.
 I like the idea of describing the intended change of a commit.
 It fits my way of thinking since I started working with Git.
 I also think that using DVCS is the way to go.

+### Architecture ###

+- api > framework
+- dependency injection > dependency injection container

+### Style ###

+- utf8
+- unix line ending
+- delete trailing whitespace
+- agree on company style
+- enforce style
+	- with shared IDE/editor preferences
+	- with tools like [FindBugs](http://findbugs.sourceforge.net/), [PMD](http://pmd.sourceforge.net/), [JSLint](http://www.jslint.com/), [JSHint](http://www.jshint.com/) and the likes
+	- pre-commit hooks
+- Limit lines to 80 characters.
+	> Yes, screens have gotten much bigger over the last few years, but your brain hasn't.
+Use the additional room for split screen, your editor supports that, right?
+	[#Geissendörfer:2011]

+### Logging ###

+- first class citizen
+- always use [iso 8601](http://en.wikipedia.org/wiki/ISO_8601) for date formatting

+- *Be professional*.
+Write in professional English.
+- *Be concise*.
+- *Be consistent*.
+Think about the message.
+Think about it hard.
+The message should never be changed in the future.
+It helps if you want to search for it in the future.

+[#Batchelder:2003]

+- no debugging logs in production
+- do not log locally
+- monitor your logs

+### Comments ###

+1. Primary Rule

+> Comments are for things that **cannot** be expressed in code.

+The code must be readable.
+It must clearly express its the developers intents.
+A good example is a comment to the paper that introduced a specific but complex algorithm.

+2. Redundancy Rule

+> Comments which restate code must be deleted.

+Any restatement of the code is unlikely to be maintained over time.
+If the comment is maintained, it just adds to the cost, if not maintained they at best waste your time at worst cause confusion and introduce bugs.

+3. Single Truth Rule

+> If the comment says what the code could say, then the code must change to make the comment redundant.

+or example, a comment explaining that the variable `x` represents the principal amount of a loan violates the single truth rule.
+The variable ought to be named `loanPrincipal`.

+[#Ottinger:2009]

 ### Code Review ###

 Each code that goes into production should be checked by a peer